 Advanced Placement Psychology is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Each of the major subfields within psychology will be addressed in-depth in order to fully prepare students to be successful on the AP Psychology exam.
 Such topics include the history of psychology, scientific methods, the biological bases of behavior, sensation and perception, states of consciousness, learning, cognition, motivation and emotion, development, personality, testing and individual differences, abnormal behavior and treatments, and social psychology.
 Students will be required to complete significant reading and writing assignments and should be prepared for rigorous expectations.
-All students will be required to take the Advanced Placement test in Psychology in the spring.
-The results of this test may allow them to receive college credit depending on performance.
+All students are required to take the Advanced Placement exam which may lead to college placement and/or credit.